hieuk09/hieuk09.github.io/about/index.md

 ### June 2019 - Now: Software Engineer at Ascenda

+- Lead Guardhouse team:
+  - Design and implement from ground up the authentication service (Guardhouse), which conforms with OpenID standard.
+The system is flexible and extensible, can be integrated with most bank SSO within a few days.
+  - Design and implement internal tools for all services to integrate with Guardhouse, which boosts their productivity and reduce implementation time

 ### Nov 2018 - May 2019: Software Engineer at SalesWhale

 - Revamp import/enrolment flow to simplify the process